Periodontology: Healthy Gums for Healthy Teeth

 - Bacteriological and genetic tests for the diagnosis of periodontal disease

-- Gentle laser treatment for effective decontamination in the gum pockets
+- Gentle photodynamic laser treatment (DDT) for effective decontamination in the gum pockets

-- Surgical perio therapy with guided bone and tissue regeneration techniques (GBR/GTR)
+- Surgical periodontal therapy with guided bone and tissue regeneration techniques (GBR/GTR)

 If you are interested in specific topics or if you want to read the chapter in sections, please choose from the following bullet points:

 Periodontal disease is normally a chronic, painless bacterial infection of the gums and other structures that surround and support the teeth (periodontal ligaments, bone).
 It is caused by different types of bacteria, some of them anaerobic, meaning they can live without oxygen.

 Our oral cavity is normally colonized by about 500 different types of bacteria, that, in small concentration, are easily controlled by our immune system.
 When oral hygiene is neglected, sticky plaques are formed, giving a base for multiplication of bacteria.
 Toxines produced by the bacteria cause inflammation of the gum tissue (gingivitis).
 This provokes bleeding of the tissue while brushing and flossing.